6 MinsFeb 10, 2022

 (2) Stagger your investments or even increase it gradually

 Avoid investing your entire investible surplus all in one go; consider investing in a piecemeal manner, whether you invest in stocks or equity mutual funds.
-Use the Systematic Investment Plan (SIP) route for investing in equity mutual funds.
-This approach works relatively better when planning for long-term financial goals, viz., your child’s future needs (higher education and wedding expenses), and retirement, among a host of other goals.
+Use the Systematic Investment Plan (SIP) route for investing in equity mutual funds, you can learn more using the SIP calculator.
+This approach works relatively better when planning for long-term financial goals, viz., your child’s future needs (higher education and wedding expenses), and retirement, among a host

 Select the mutual fund scheme based on your risk profile, financial goals, and after proper assessment of a host of quantitative and qualitative parameters.